rust-lang/rust/active/0000-regexps.md

 this was discussed in issue [#3591](https://github.com/mozilla/rust/issues/3591) and it seems like people favor a native Rust implementation if it's to be included in the Rust distribution.
-(Does the `re!` macro require it?
+(Does the `regexp!` macro require it?
 If so, that's a huge advantage.)
 Also, a native implementation makes it maximally portable.

 Finally, it is always possible to persist without a regexp library.